OmriLeshem1234/six-is-enough-dti/README.md

 submitted to IEEE Transactions on Medical Imaging (TMI).

-The source code will be released upon acceptance and publication of the manuscript.
+All materials associated with this work, including source code and the ClinMARDI-20 dataset, will be released upon acceptance and publication of the manuscript.